12 Animals That Go Through Metamorphosis

 Metamorphosis, in contrast to the typically modest changes in animals, is dramatic.

-Animals such as fish, insects, and amphibians go through metamorphosis.
-The cells’ secretion of hormones manages it.
+Animals such as fish, insects, and amphibians undergo metamorphosis, which is managed by the cells’ secretion of hormones.

 Mammals typically age gradually, keeping their shape and form as they transition from adolescence to adulthood and old life.